particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 Likewise, if you are using a million Data Operations per month, you will need 2 blocks, even of you have fewer than 100 devices.

+If you exceed the number of data operations or cellular data usage for the number of blocks you have purchased this billing month, additional block(s) will be charged at the start of the next billing month to account for your current usage.
+You are not billed a prorated block at the time of the overage, and you will only be billed on your normal billing date for full blocks.

 ### Non-Particle cloud traffic

 For Wi-Fi devices (Photon, P1, Argon) there is no limit for direct TCP or UDP data communications, or services that are based on direct communication such as [Blynk](https://blynk.io/).